denorg/.github/SUPPORT.md

 ## Questions

-Please chat and ask questions by opening a GitHubissue.
+Please chat and ask questions by opening a GitHub issue.
 Jump in there and lurk, talk to us, and help others.

 ### Asking quality questions